 This version is like the 0.51oz DCF but with added realistic forest camo print.

 This is a laminate of the above 1.43oz/yd² DCF and woven 50D polyester.
 It is the strongest and heaviest fabric that we use.
 The added polyester layer gives the laminate great abrasion resistance.
-We use it only for our everyday wallets, for tie outs and for bottoms of backpacks.
+We use it only for our everyday wallets, for tie outs, for bottoms of backpacks and reinforcement patches.

 Nylon Ripstop 25g/m²